 Proposition~\ref{prop:mdv-estimator-limit} establishes that the SP estimator is also based on a linear approximation of the value function.
 However, this approximation is constructed using first-order information obtained from the shadow prices of the matching problem.
-The dual variables $\bm a^\rho$ correspond to the marginal value of adding demand units of the different types.
-If we take the inner product with $\bm \beta$, we obtain the gain in the objective value predicted by the constraint shadow prices.
-As a result, it is locally optimal in a Taylor series sense.
+The dual variables $\bm a^\rho$ correspond to the marginal values of additional demand units of each type.
+The inner product with $\bm \beta$ is the gain in the objective value predicted by the constraint shadow prices (locally optimal in a Taylor series sense).

 We provide evidence of this result in Figure~\ref{fig:sp-example}.
-In the same example as before (one demand type, six supply types), we draw the shadow price-based linear approximation (dashdotted line) and the resulting SP estimator.
+In the same example {from Section~\ref{ssec:rct-performance} (recall Figure~\ref{fig:example-setup} for setup details),} we draw the shadow price-based linear approximation (dashdotted line) and the resulting SP estimator.
 Like the RCT estimator, the SP estimator tends to overestimate the value of global treatment.
-However, due to concavity of the value function, it \emph{also} overestimates the value of global control.
-Depending on the relative magnitude of these two biases, the SP estimator can over- or underestimate the treatment effect.
-In the next subsection, we show our main result: that, under appropriate assumptions, the bias of the SP estimator is always smaller (in absolute terms) than the bias of the RCT estimator.
+However, due to the concavity of the value function, it \emph{also} overestimates the value of global control.
+Depending on the relative magnitude of these two biases, the SP estimator can over- or underestimate the treatment effect. {We next show how the SP estimator reduces bias (in absolute terms) as compared to the RCT estimator.}